-David Klinger, a criminology professor at University of Missouri-St. Louis, told The Epoch Times a good way for the public to understand officer-involved shootings, is to put themselves into the officer’s shoes.
+David Klinger, a criminology professor at University of Missouri–St. Louis, told The Epoch Times that a good way for the public to understand officer-involved shootings is to put themselves into the officer’s shoes.
 To judge it from that split-second moment instead of in hindsight.

 At that moment, the officer could feel a genuine life threat; but in hindsight, it could turn out the suspect had a look-alike BB gun instead of a real weapon.